 Tips On How To Make The Most Of Your Galley Kitchen

 If you are designing or remodeling a small galley kitchen, it is likely that most of the work that you will do will involve maximizing the available space.
-There are many tricks that you can use to expand the appearance of the width, height and depth of your galley kitchen.
+There are many tricks that you can use to expand the appearance of the width, height and depth.

-Below are some important tips that you can use to make the most of your galley kitchen.
+Below are some important tips that you can use to make the most of it.

 1. You should start at the bottom.
-First, ensure the floor boards of your galley kitchen run lengthwise, so that you can create an illusion of a kitchen space that is longer.
+First, ensure the floor boards run lengthwise, so that you can create an illusion of a kitchen space that is longer.

 2. If you are planning to feature a wall design, you should arrange the tiles in opposition to the orientation of the floorboards —this will assist in creating an illusion of depth in the available space.